scottstanie/scottstanie.github.io/_posts/random/2015-05-01-cartesian-products.md

   A \times B = \{(a, b) \mid a \in A, b \in B\}
 $$

-This can be extended beyond two sets- the legnth of the tuple is equal to the number of sets you are giving as input.
+This can be extended beyond two sets- the length of the tuple is equal to the number of sets you are giving as input.

 Now if we have a list of possible symbols, and we want every possible arrangement of them \\(n\\) times, we would use the **cartesian power**: